JackFurby/Bootscout-theme/README.md

 ## Bootscout
-Bootscout is a WordPress theme using Bootstrap 4.1.1 Beta.
+Bootscout is a WordPress theme using Bootstrap 4.1.3.
 This is on brand for scout websites in the UK.
 An example of the theme can be found at [bootscout.org.uk](http://www.bootscout.org.uk).

 ### Base theme
 The base theme can be found here: http://simonpadbury.github.io.
 I used this as a starting point and build it up to the current state of the project.